slawo/node-appinfo/README.md

  - `description`: the description as set by the app's author

-Currently this module will try to retrieve data from the `package.json` of the directory from which the main script has been launched.
+Currently this module will try to retrieve data from the `package.json` of the directory in which the main script resides.

+##Limitations

+If the script is launched with `mocha` or a manager like `pm2` the wrong path will be returned and the manager's application information will be returned.

 ##License
 MIT